SlugEnt/Locker/README.md

 It is upto the callers to make sure they do not have collissions across their redis environment on LockCategories!

 ### Lock Timeouts
 The default lock timeout is 300 seconds.
-But you can set it anytime you call SetLock as it is one of the parameters.
+But you can set it to any value, you call SetLock as it is one of the parameters.
 You can also extend a lock timeout by calling:
 ````csharp
 locker.UpdateLockExpirationTime("PERSON", "10", 7));